Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet

 \section{Physics-informed Problems and Future Directions in QCNs}

 Now, we first identify various physics-informed performance metrics and controls necessary for the design and analysis of QCNs, then we use them in the preparation of quantum signals and information processing.
 Using those quantum signals, physics-informed scheduling and resource management algorithms are designed.
-We conclude by explaining how to leverage the proposed principles, signals, and scheduling algorithms in performing physics-informed distributed quantum computing, as in Figure \ref{fig_future_directions}.
+We conclude by exploiting the proposed principles, signals, and scheduling algorithms in performing physics-informed distributed quantum computing, as in Figure \ref{fig_future_directions}.